Skip to main content

 Population

-Patients undergoing primary cranioplasty after decompressive craniectomy in Sweden (2008-2022)
+Adults undergoing cranioplasty after decompressive craniectomy (811 patients)

 Intervention